Room Rental House Hacking in NYC with Millers on Fire:

 However, Mrs. Miller’s grandmother started needing some extra help.
 With that, Mrs. Miller was staying over at her grandmother’s co-op almost every weekend to help out.
 After a few months of this, the couple decided to permanently move into the spare bedroom of her grandmother’s co-op.
 The couple took over all of the maintenance costs and has been able to be there for her grandmother.

 A very creative solution to finding affordable housing in NYC.
-Although house hacking NYC is not easy, it is definitely a possibility.
+Although house hacking in NYC is not easy, it is definitely a possibility.

 House Hacking Advice from Mrs. Miller

 Looking back, Mrs. Miller is extremely glad that she took a chance on house hacking.
-Not only did she reduce her housing costs, but also learned how to live with other people.
+Not only did she reduce her housing costs, but she also learned how to live with other people.
 It took a lot of learning and growing to successfully live with roommates.